banichow/OctoPrint-Atxpihat/README.md

 # OctoPrint-Atxpihat
+05/28/2018 - Version 1.1.0 - This version provides support for the new [ATXPiHat Zero](https://wp.me/p98gmw-bf).
+These will be available for sale very soon.

+General Feature updates
+* Fully compatible with Octoprint 1.3.8 or greater.
+* Auto sense which board is installed and changes the driver to accommodate it.
+* Refactored the ADC control software
+* Initial testing on a Pi Zero W - More work is pending

+At the time of development, we were unable to get the new Pi 3B+, this testing is pending.

+ATXPiHat Zero updates - Please review all of the [feature differences](https://wp.me/p98gmw-bf)
+* Added IO support – DHT11/22/AM2302/DS18B20/2 and 3 wire filament out sensors - These will be available for sale very soon.
+* EPO support prior to power up

 02/20/2018 - The boards are now available for [purchase at Tindie](https://www.tindie.com/products/3dprintertech/atxpihat-atx-psu-interface-for-3d-printers/).

 Initial software release to support the [ATXPiHat](https://wp.me/p98gmw-7g) 1.0.
 A lot of the features below come disabled and are easily enabled on the settings tab.
 Here is the hardware/software features;